 So what exactly are they?

 To obtain a measurement, a sensor device is placed on a thin part of your body, usually a fingertip or an earlobe.
 Inside the probe is a light emitter that sends out two streams of light: one red and one infrared.
 Oxygenated blood and deoxygenated blood absorb different amounts of these lights.
-By calculating the absorption of haemoglobin in the person’s blood stream at these two different wavelengths, the pulse oximeter measures how much oxygen is in your blood.
+By calculating the absorption of haemoglobin in the person’s blood stream the pulse oximeter measures how much oxygen is in your blood.
 Okay, enough of the science lesson…

 Measuring oxygen saturation is more important for those with certain medical conditions or patients recovering from a recent illness or surgery.
 Monitoring your oxygen levels in these cases can help to ensure your safety.
 Pulse oximetry can be used to check the health of a person with any condition that affects blood oxygen levels, such as: heart attack, heart failure, anaemia, lung cancer, asthma, pneumonia and Chronic obstructive pulmonary disease (COPD).

 Its small size makes it easy to carry around and a lanyard is also included for added convenience.
-Finally, the oximeter comes with 2 AAA batteries and a silicon cover to protect the device from dirt and damage.
+Finally, the oximeter comes with 2 AAA batteries and a silicon cover to protect everything from dirt and damage.